Use up and down arrows to review and enter to select. Touch device users, explore by touch or with swipe gestures.

-There are many different types of scam out there, know the warning signs to look out.
+Learn about the different types of scams and the warning signs to look out for.

 Most of us will be targeted by scammers at some point.
 Their goal is to trick us into giving them our money or revealing personal data they can use to steal from us.
 Their opportunistic natures have also meant that Coronavirus related fraud has been on the rise, so to avoid getting caught, read our helpful tips below.